johannesstroebele91/React-Library/documentation/advanced/state/useState/useState-multiple-states.md

 - a) a arrow functions to directly trigger a function inside the {}
 - b) or point to the handler (!!!
 NOT A FUNCTION CALL)\*/}

-## 1.3) Update state
+## 1.3) Create a new state

 - Call the 2. value (updating function)

 - **WARNING!**
+  - a change in the variable doesn't create a new state
-  - value doesn't update right away for the next line
+  - right away for the next line
-  - only after the next re-render
+  - but only after the next re-render
 - event.target.value
   - saves the WHOLE string, not only the character
   - is always a string (even if input is a number)